Rakib047/KhotianSyncer/README.md

 ## NOTE: MongoDB Database Access Problem
-<strong>You may face the problem of connection to the database as currently I have allowed limited IP addresses to access the database.Soon I will give access to any IP address.</strong>
+<strong>You may face the problem of connecting to the database as currently I have allowed limited IP addresses to access the database.Soon I will give access to any IP address.</strong>